 firstname.lastname@example.org | 01484 471227

-Dr Georgios Bargiannis (George Baryannis) joined the University of Huddersfield as a Research Assistant in 2015, before becoming a lecturer in September 2016.
-He is a member of the Planning, Autonomy and Representation of Knowledge (PARK) Group, conducting research on knowledge representation and reasoning, focusing on rule-based activity recognition in smart home settings, leveraging multi-modal sensor infrastructures.
+Georgios Bargiannis (George Baryannis) is a Research Fellow at the Department of Informatics.
+He joined the University of Huddersfield as a Research Assistant in September 2015 and served subsequently as a Lecturer from September 2016 until August 2017.
+He is also a member of the Planning, Autonomy and Representation of Knowledge (PARK) Group, conducting research on knowledge representation and reasoning.

 Baryannis, G., Kritikos, K. and Plexousakis, D. (2017) ‘A specification-based QoS-aware design framework for service-based applications’ Service Oriented Computing and Applications .
 ISSN 1863-2386